kingjr/kingjr.github.io/_pages/about.md

   - /about.html
 ---

-I am a CNRS researcher at the [Department of Cognitive Science of Ecole Normale Supérieure](https://lsp.dec.ens.fr/en) detached to Facebook AI Research.
-My group investigates the computational bases of human intelligence, and in particular our perceptual and language processes, using machine learning for electrophysiology, neuroimaging and computational modeling.
+I am a CNRS researcher at the Ecole Normale Supérieure detached to Facebook AI Research.

-Want to work with us?
-[Contact me!](jeanremi.king@gmail.com)
+My group works on understanding the brain and computational bases of human intelligence.
+We develop deep learning techniques to decode and model intracranial recordings, magneto-encephalography and functional magnetic resonance imaging in response to perceptual and language paradigms.

 News
 ====